biocatiit/website/content/pages/users_howto_saxs_design.rst

 Batch mode experiments nominally need just 200 µl of buffer per sample (where each different concentration of the same system counts as a distinct sample).
 However, we never recommend bringing less than ~5 mL of buffer, just in case.
-If you are in a situation where this is too much, please contact a bealmine scientist to discuss how much buffer you need.
+If you are in a situation where this is too much, please contact a beamline scientist to discuss how much buffer you need.